alexha35/CDatabase/README.md

 # CDatabase
-"Database" that stores a struct type using C
+"Database" that stores a struct type using C. These records will be used through dynamic memory allocation (malloc) to create and destroy (free) memory.
+The structures will act as a database for your records (structures).
+This data structure will need to create enough memory to hold all the records and it will also remove records.
+When the records are removed, old memory is freed up and when the "database" is filled up new memory will be allocated so that more records can be stored.